huilinghe19/Epics_Practices/README.md

 The problem occurs with tango installation.
 Wenn I install tango at the first time, it is necessary to put "tango", "tango" as user and password for MySQL.
 Just user "huiling" has the right to import tango. "import tango" does not work when the user is different.
 Although jive can be opened, but the usage of tango can not be sure.

+# NOTE:
+1, In oder to test the difference between epics process variable and epics motors, 2 different motor controllers should be created. then these two controllers can not be put in the same pool. otherweise sardana will be confused and does not work well.
+That means, another sardana pool must be created to test them.SimulationsEpicsMotorController.py